 - Shuffle multiple times to guarantee the cards are not in their original order.
 A card shuffling device, like this manual version with a side crank, ensures the cards are shuffled well.

 - The cards will be dealt as follows:

-- Two players – each gets ten cards
+- 2 players – each gets ten cards.

 - 5 to 6 players – each gets six cards.

-- Deal each card one at a time to each player, going in a circle.
+- Deal cards one at a time to each player, going in a circle.
 Dealing an entire hand to one person at a time will run the risk of cards being in order if under-shuffled.

 - The leftover deck of shuffled cards will sit in the middle.
 Take the card off of the top and place it to the side of the deck pile face-up.
 This will be the discard pile.

 - The goal is to get rid of your cards by finding sets and runs.
 You can win by creating melds.
-A meld is a set of 3 to 4 cards with the same number and different suits or a sequence of three to five cards in the same suit.
+A meld is a set of three to four cards with the same number and different suits or a sequence of three to five cards in the same suit.